eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 #### Issuing/Adding a document

-Adding a document is a two step process.
+Adding a document is a two-step process.
 First, you need to create an issuanceRequest using the method `EudiWallet.createIssuanceRequest`.
 The issuanceRequest holds the public certificate that will be used from the issuer to sign the document.